Here’s How To Get Rid Of Unwanted Weeds In The Garden

 Why?

-Well, making it so hot will help the water to reach down to the roots of weeds and loosen them immediately.
+Well, making it so hot will help the water reach down to the roots of weeds and loosen them immediately.
 This method will make it easier to pull weeds from the soil.

 Mulching Weed Roots